rtic-rs/rtic/Notes.md

         ...
 ```

 Basically we create `Priority` (on stack) and use that to create a `Context`.
-The beauty is that LLVM is completely optimazing out the data structure (and related code), but taking into account its implications to control flow.
+The beauty is that LLVM is completely optimizing out the data structure (and related code), but taking into account its implications to control flow.
 Thus, the locks AND initial reading of BASEPRI will be optimized at compile time at Zero cost.

 Overall, using this approach, we don't need a trampoline (`run`).
 We reduce the overhead by at least two machine instructions (additional reading/writing of BASEPRI) for each interrupt.
-It also reduces the register preasure (as less information needs to be stored).
+It also reduces the register pressure (as less information needs to be stored).

 ## Evaluation